SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Wireless networks inherently experience large variations in link quality due to several factors.
 These include the change in wireless channel conditions, interference between proximate cells and channels or because of the end user movement.
-These variations in link quality can be in the order of a millisecond or less {{5G-Lumos}} while congestion control takes several tens of milliseconds (more than one RTT) to estimate data rate.
+These variations in link quality can be in the order of a millisecond or less {{5G-Lumos}} while congestion control takes several tens of milliseconds (more than one round-trip time (RTT)) to estimate data rate.
-End-to-end congestion control algorithms are far from optimal when the link quality is highly variable in sub-RTT timeframes and the application demands both low latency and high bandwidth.
+End-to-end congestion control algorithms are far from optimal when the link quality is highly variable in sub-RTT timeframes and the application demands both low latency and high bandwidth (e.g., {{Section 2.1 of ?RFC6077}}).

 It is also not practical to convey sub-RTT link changes using an end-to-end feedback signal.
 As a consequence, applications settling for a lower throughput when latency is prioritized or achieving higher throughput at the expense of much higher delays.

-With not fully encrypted packets, networks may used some heuristics to build an "implicit signal" derived from the contents of a packet to prioritize or otherwise shape flows.
+With not fully encrypted packets, networks may use some heuristics to build an "implicit signal" derived from the contents of a packet to prioritize or otherwise shape flows.
-Implicit signals are not desirable as they leads to ossification of protocols as result of introducing unintended dependencies {{?RFC9419}}.
+Implicit signals are not desirable as they lead to ossification of protocols as result of introducing unintended dependencies {{?RFC9419}}.
 When packet contents are encrypted, the approach of using implicit signals is no longer viable.

 Bandwidth constraints exist most predominantly at the access network (e.g., radio access networks).